 First, it proves all that Jesus said and did were real.
 He claimed to be God in human flesh and he did mighty miracles, like healing people with incurable diseases, emptying the demons out of people, and altering nature.
-But in light of special effects then and now, it is only the resurrection that totally proves Jesus was true.
+But ultimately his resurrection that proves Jesus Christ was true.

-Second, it proves that God accepted Jesus’ sacrifice.
-Jesus wasn’t just at the wrong place at the wrong time and got himself crucified.
-He was intentionally giving his life in the place of sinners.
-He took God’s wrath, which sinners deserve, and offers those that repent and believe his righteousness.
-The reason you can know that great deal is a divine deal is that God brought Jesus back to life.
+Second, the resurrection proves that God accepted Jesus’ sacrifice on the cross.
+Jesus wasn’t just at the wrong place at the wrong time and got crucified.
+He intentionally gave his life in the place of sinners.
+Jesus took God’s wrath, which sinners deserve, and offers his righteousness to those who repent and believe.
+The reason you can know that this is a divine deal is that God brought Jesus back to life.

-The resurrection also proves that there is more to eternity than just what happens between our birthday and the day of our death.
-You too will be raised when Jesus comes back either to eternal life or eternal destruction.
+The resurrection also proves that there is more to life than just what happens between our birthday and the day of our death.
+You too will one day be raised from the dead when Jesus comes back.
+You will be raised to either to eternal life or eternal destruction.

-Finally, the resurrection is a sign of victory.
-If sin leads to death, and Jesus beat death down, which means he also conquered sin.
-That is great news for people like you and me that sin.
+Finally, Jesus’ resurrection is a sign of victory.
+If sin leads to death and Jesus defeated death, that means he also conquered sin.
+That is great news for sinners like you and me.
 There is hope for victory in your life too.

-Sin is hard to conquer!
+Sin is hard to conquer.
 Psychologists have actually created scientific names and labels for certain sins.
 Now you aren’t someone who doesn’t trust God and worries, you have an anxiety disorder.
 You aren’t simply enslaved to lust; you are now a sex addict.
-Instead of being an angry man or woman, you need any number of medications for the rest of your life.
+Instead of being an angry man or woman, you need to be medicated for life.

 The gospel really is good news—the greatest news of all.
 I think, however, far too many people get a very wrong message when they hear it.
-Even though your Christian friend is saying Black as they share the gospel, you are hearing White.
+Even though your Christian friend is saying one thing as they share the gospel, you are hearing a different thing.
 Let me explain.

-Perhaps you put people into two categories—good and bad.
-I think a lot of people naturally make this grouping.
+People are often put into two categories—good and bad.
 The Bible, however, adds a third category to these common groups.

-The vast majority of the time in the Scriptures, however, the word religion has bad connotations.
+The vast majority of the time in the Scriptures, however, the word “religion” has negative connotations.
 It refers to people trying to do religious acts and deeds in order to earn God’s favor.
-So instead of separating people into good and bad categories, let’s start by calling them irreligious and religious.
+So instead of separating people into good and bad categories, let’s call them irreligious and religious.

 Irreligious people could be people that want nothing to do with God.
 They are just living for the moment—for their own pleasure and pride.
 Money, sex, and power are major gods of our irreligious friends and family members.